abhishekprakash256/terraform-sandbox/ReadMe.md

 - We can use the tfvars file for storing the varibale as well, the extension should be .tfvars
 - The life cycles rules
   - add the block create before destory rule
+- Meta arguments are used to change the behaviour of the resource
+  - for_each = toset(var.filename)

 ```
 lifecycle {